 - Marriage and Family Therapists (Ph.D./Masters)

 - Mental Health Counselors (Masters)

 We’ve included Michigan’s well-known state loan forgiveness program on this list as the award amount is quite generous compared to other state student loan forgiveness programs.

 Find state assistance for student loans

-Though federal student loan forgiveness options are more popular, definitely look into the various student loan forgiveness programs by state as well.
+Though federal government student loan forgiveness options are more popular, definitely look into the various student loan forgiveness programs by state as well.
+So if you don’t see your state, like Illinois or New York on the list, look into what programs your state may have.
 The options within each state differ and are often profession-specific programs, but it’s worth exploring cost-saving state assistance for student loans to pay off debt faster.

 Do you live in any of these states?
 Do any of these programs make you feel better about paying back your student loans?